dragonza/gatsby-blog/src/pages/blog/create-sticky-header/index.md

 ## Using CSS

-The most straightforward way is to use css <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/position" target="_blank">position: sticky</a> position.
+The most straightforward way is to use css <a rel="noopener" href="https://developer.mozilla.org/en-US/docs/Web/CSS/position" target="_blank">position: sticky</a> position.
 This css attribute enables us to stick an element to the viewport

 Let's say we have our html as below